hauraki/rides/README.md

 ```

 ### Cloud Kubernetes
 By now the app is already running in a local Kubernetes cluster.
 Time to move things into the cloud!
-Much of the Kubernetes config from the previous section can be re-used here, with only slight modifications.
+Much of the Kubernetes config from the previous section can be re-used here.
 However, a whole new area needs to be considered now: infrastructure.
 In other words, the cloud resources such as virtual machines, database server, Kubernetes cluster, virtual network, container registry and other moving parts that actually allow the application to run in the cloud.

-In the local setup, Minikube took care of most of these moving parts (virtual machine, Kubernetes cluster, virtual network).
+In the local setup above, Minikube took care of most of these moving parts (virtual machine, Kubernetes cluster, virtual network).
 A container registry was not necessary yet.
 I only needed to add a Postgres database server and a local "DNS entry" in my `hosts` file, and that was it.

-The Rides app can be run with any of the big cloud service providers (AWS, Google Cloud, Azure, Digital Ocean etc.) - the infrastructure is pretty vanilla and contains no special components.
+Now, the Rides app can be run with any of the big cloud service providers (AWS, Google Cloud, Azure, Digital Ocean etc.) - the infrastructure is pretty vanilla and contains no special components.
 I went with [Azure](https://azure.microsoft.com/) to gain some more experience with it (most of my past experience has been with AWS).

 I could have just clicked together the necessary parts by hand in the Azure Portal, but I wanted to lay down the *infrastructure as code* with [Terraform](https://www.terraform.io/).
 It can be used to automate the provisioning and management of resources in any cloud.